hesamsaeedi55/Why-The-Sets/README.md

 # The Output Video

 https://github.com/hesamsaeedi55/Why-The-Sets/assets/118046088/ce09b327-6907-4716-995b-cb0feb92855a

 # WHY THE SETS?!

 ## Main Reason

-Because we don't need selected symptoms to be as a sorted array, we just want to know which of them are seelcted and it will be a duplication of code if we decide to define them in order.
-For example, if user chooses the first and the second item the temp item is [item 1, item 2] while if the user select the same but in reverse sort it would be [item 2, item 1] which makes a trouble to check the temp item and we have to write two or more cases for one group of symptoms.
-We just need to know which items are in temporary variable and just check them in the function.
-Here comes the sets with feature of having no order.
+Because we don't need selected symptoms to be as a sorted array, we only want to know which of them are selected and it will be a duplication of code if we decide to define them in order.
+For example, if the user chooses the first and the second item the temp item is [item 1, item 2] while if the user selects the same but in reverse sort it would be [item 2, item 1] which makes trouble to check the temp item and we have to write two or more cases for one group of symptoms.
+We only need to know which items are in a temporary variable and check them in the function.
+Here come the sets with the feature of having no order.

 ## Second Reason

+Since each symptom is unique, we must prevent a repeat in the selected variable.
+For example, if the user taps a symptom more than once the temp item that's going to get checked in function turns into duplication of a specific symptom more than once which is wrong.
+The Set doesn't accept duplication of an item.
+So if the user taps the "item 1" more than once, the temp variable still is an array with just one instance of "item 1" which is appropriate to get checked.

+## third Reason

+It's fast.